eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/a-first-vertex-attribute.md

 ```

 I recommend you have a look at all the fields of the `WGPULimits` structure in `webgpu.h` so that you know when to add something to the required limits.

+### Default capabilities

+The official default capabilities can be found in [the specification](https://www.w3.org/TR/webgpu/#limit-default).
+This also mentions that:

+> Every adapter is guaranteed to support the default value or better. ([source](https://www.w3.org/TR/webgpu/#limit-default))

+**In this guide**, I take care of specifying required capabilities more strictly for two reasons:

+ - To make sure we introduce the capabilities related to the various notions as we are introducing them.
+ - Because it is possible to have "**compatibility**" adapters that would not be deemed valid in the web but are still exposed in native mode.

 Vertex Buffer
 -------------